solliancenet/microsoft-mysql-developer-guide/artifacts/02-04-CloudDeploy-CICD/README.md

     git push -f origin main
     ```

-6. In the dialog, login using your Azure Active Directory credentials for the repo.
-You should see the files get pushed to the repo
+6. In the dialog, login using the Azure Active Directory credentials for the repo.
+The files will get pushed to the repo.
-7. Switch back to Azure Dev Ops, refresh the repo, you should see all the repo files
+7. Switch back to Azure Dev Ops, refresh the repo, all the repo files should be visible.

 ### Create Service Connection